McUberStein/useless-scripts/judgment-C/README.md

 My attempt at rewritting judgment completely in C. Doesn't have as many options as the Python version yet, but I'm working on it.

 # Build
 To build, run `make`.
-Requires VLC.
+Requires VLC and on Debian-based distros the package `libvlc-dev`.

 # Usage
 To use, either download a binary or compile and run `./judgment` from this directory.
 Then simply input the name of your waifu.